We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Sandalwood oil is known for its distinct and powerful scent, but its components can also fight the cold sore virus, according to a lab study.
+Sandalwood oil is known for its distinct and powerful scent, but its components may also fight the cold sore virus, according to a lab study.

-Diluted sandalwood oil can be directly applied to a cold sore when it appears.
-The strong scent of sandalwood might be irritating to your nose, so mix it with one of the other oils on this list, as well as a carrier oil, if you choose to use this remedy.
+You can apply diluted sandalwood oil directly to a cold sore when it appears.
+The strong scent of sandalwood might be irritating to your nose or sensitizing to your skin, so mix it with one of the other oils on this list, as well as a carrier oil, if you choose to use this remedy.